timovijn/SocialDistanceMonitor/README.md

 Record two videos of same scene, from different height perspectives.
 Run SDM for both videos.

 The hypothesis for this experiment is that the person detection will be exactly the same for both clips, as long as both clips are recorded at a reasonable camera height.
 The perspective transformation is expected to be of a lower accuracy for the clip that has been recorded at a lower height.
-Therefore, the social distance monitoring is expected to have decreased accuracy due to reduced accuracy in the phase of perspective transformation.
+Therefore, the social distance identification is expected to have decreased accuracy due to reduced accuracy in the phase of perspective transformation.

 (...)